Korean actress faces Thai jail for endangered clam stunt | The China Post

 Outrage online

-The incident triggered an angry reaction among internet users, some of whom have called for the show to be canceled.
+The incident triggered an angry reaction among internet users, some of whom have called for the show to be cancelled.

 The Law of the Jungle has aired since 2011 and places South Korean celebrities in groups that are sent out to test their survival skills in remote locations.